 - Recent Work

-Jacques-Antoine joined Simmons & Simmons in 2002 after spending eight years with the Paris office of an international law firm and six years with a traditional French law firm.
-He is the national practice group head of dispute resolution in France.
+Jacques-Antoine joined Simmons & Simmons in 2002 after spending eight years in the Paris office of a leading international law firm and six years at a national French law firm.
+He is the head of Dispute Resolution practice group in France.

 He publishes articles in French legal journals (Recueil Dalloz, Revue Lamy Droit Civil) and regularly speaks in conferences.